plediii/route53-controller/README.md

 `route53-controller` provides a convenience script to upload the Lambda function directly.
 By default, *route53-contoller* will name the Lambda function as `route53-controller`.
-You may provide a different name by providing the `--name` argument.
+You may specify a different name by providing the `--name` argument.

 `upload-lambda` will first attempt to update an existing deployment.